 With regard to certain net assets restricted to or designated for long-term investment, the Diocese allocates an amount of investment income to support purpose restrictions generally based on 5.0% of a twenty-quarters rolling average of the fair value of these investments.
 During periods when investment income exceeds the distribution, such excess income is added to accumulated unappropriated endowment earnings with restriction.
-Likewise, when investment income is less than the distribution, such deficit is funded by accumulated excess income or accumulated realized gains.
+Likewise, when investment income or accumulated realized gains.